 For concerts that take place in the Zetlitz hall with a standing audience, a ramp is built with space for wheelchairs.
 The same space is offered to those with reduced mobility, in need of facilitation.
 Tickets for carers/companions are also available.
 There is limited space on the ramp, but we do our best to distribute the seats accordingly, so everyone can bring one carer/companion.

-To purchase these seats, please contact our Box Office by telephone at 51 53 70 00 (press 1) or send an email to email@example.com.
+To purchase these seats, please contact our Box Office by telephone at 51 53 70 00 (press 1) or email to firstname.lastname@example.org.
 That way, we can best help and organize your visit before you arrive.

 Stavanger Concert Hall is located by the sea in Sandvigå, about 700 metres north-west of the market place.
 Kuppelhallen (the old concert hall) is located in the Bjergsted park, situated north-west of the main concert hall.
 The halls are easily accessible on foot or by bicycle along the Blue Promenade or through Old Stavanger.